atash3/atash3/README.md

 - Conducting Behavioral Experiments (Delay Discounting)
 - Scientific communication & presentations

-## Explore My Work
-You can find more details on my research and other academic projects I have done in the repositories on this GitHub profile.

 ## Goals
 I aim to explore how computational approaches, integrated with other experimental neuroscience techniques, can reveal the neural mechanisms that drive learning and memory.
 Ultimately, I hope this work can contribute to strategies that support cognitive health across the lifespan.